 1.1 In these Conditions the following definitions apply:

-means any commercial, financial or technical information, information relating to the Deliverables, plans, know-how or trade secrets which is obviously confidential or has been identified as such, or which is developed by the Customer in performing its obligations under, or otherwise pursuant to the Contract;
+means any commercial, financial or technical information, information relating to the Goods, plans, know-how or trade secrets which is obviously confidential or has been identified as such, or which is developed by a party in performing its obligations under, or otherwise pursuant to the Contract;

-Contract means the agreement between the Supplier and the Customer for the sale and purchase of the Deliverables incorporating these Conditions and the Order;
+means the agreement between the Supplier and the Customer for the sale and purchase of the Goods incorporating these Conditions and the Order;

-Customer means the person who purchases the Deliverables from the Supplier and whose details are set out in the Order;
+means the person who purchases the Goods from the Supplier and whose details are set out in the Order;

-means an event or sequence of events beyond any party’s reasonable control (after exercise of reasonable care to put in place robust back-up and disaster recovery arrangements) preventing or delaying it from performing its obligations under the Contract including an act of God, fire, flood, lightning, earthquake or other natural disaster; war, riot or civil unrest; interruption or failure of supplies of power, fuel, water, transport, equipment or telecommunications service; or material required for performance of the Contract; strike, lockout or boycott or other industrial action including strikes or other industrial disputes involving the Supplier’s or its suppliers’ workforce, but excluding the Customer’s inability to pay or circumstances resulting in the Customer’s inability to pay;
+means an event or sequence of events beyond any party’s reasonable control (after exercise of reasonable care to put in place robust back-up and disaster recovery arrangements) preventing or delaying it from performing its obligations under the Contract including an act of God, fire, flood, lightning, earthquake or other natural disaster; war, riot or civil unrest; act of government; interruption or failure of supplies of power, fuel, water, transport, equipment or telecommunications service; or material required for performance of the Contract; strike, lockout or boycott or other industrial action (excluding strikes or other industrial disputes involving the party’s or its suppliers’ workforce), but excluding the Customer’s inability to pay or circumstances resulting in the Customer’s inability to pay;

 (a) whether registered or not

 (b) including any applications to protect or register such rights

 (c) including all renewals and extensions of such rights or applications

 (d) whether vested, contingent or future